This is the first in a series of posts where I’ll be chatting with some of the best personal finance products and services available to Canadians.

 Willful Plans & Pricing

-There are currently 3 plans available on the Willful platform: 2 Individual plans and a family plan.
+There are currently 2 plans available on the Willful platform as follows.

-- Essentials – $99: This plan gets you a last Will and testament.
+- Will – $99: This plan gets you a last Will and testament.

 All the plans come with free lifetime updates, so you can make changes as your life changes.